Mihakurochkin/mafia4fun_bot/README.md

 This bot helps organize and manage the **"Mafia" party game** directly in a Telegram group chat.
 It allows players to quickly **register for a new game session** with a single button click and ensures all necessary administrator rights are in place.

+You can start using the bot by clicking the link: [@Mafia4FunBot](https://t.me/Mafia4FunBot)

 ---

 ## 📦 Features